International Conference on Computing Education Research

-Original submissions in all areas related to the conference theme are invited.
+Original submissions are invited in all areas related to the conference theme and should have an explicit connection to computing education.
 Topics of interest include, but are not limited to:

-Empirical research papers [8-10 pages] present high-quality research, which include rigorous collection, analysis and interpretation of empirical data.
-The paper can discuss, for example, an educational intervention, use of educational technology, a survey research or a qualitative study of a learning situation.
-Analysis methods can include qualitative, quantitative or mixed methods.
-The paper is expected to have a theoretical framework to support the interpretation of the results and to justify the choice of methodology and analysis approaches used, at a level of detail that would permit the study to be replicated.
-Empirical papers will be mainly evaluated based on the quality and reporting of the empirical research, and the significance of the contribution.
+Research papers (up to10 pages) present high-quality research, either empirical or theoretical.
+Empirical research papers will include rigorous collection, analysis and interpretation of empirical data, and might discuss, for example, an educational intervention, use of educational technology, a research survey or a qualitative study of a learning situation.
+These papers are expected to apply a theoretical framework to support the interpretation of the results and to justify the choice of methodology and analysis approaches, at a level of detail that would permit the research to be replicated.
+Theoretical research papers focus on deriving a better understanding of the process of teaching/learning computing or of conducting research in computing education.
+They should have a strong discussion of relevant theoretical frameworks, for instance, from the educational, psychological, or sociological research literature, and should develop new insights into learning in the discipline.
+Theoretical papers will be evaluated mainly on the quality of theoretical discussion and the significance of the contribution.

 System papers (up to10 pages) will present systems or tools developed as a contribution to research or practice in computing education, or perhaps to practice in education more broadly.
 An accepted system paper will describe and present the system or tool, and will also describe the theoretical basis behind it, why it was needed, how it was designed and developed, and an evaluation of its effectiveness in the context of computing education.
 Good candidates are tools and systems that are based on previously published research and have already been adopted outside their original context.